marealtors/pyramco/README.md

 ### test_mysql.py
 Tests your mysql connection to verify you're able to connect to a specific host/db/table by returning a list of tables in the specified db.
 Requires mysql-connector - https://pypi.org/project/mysql-connector/

+### fetch_meeting_attendees.py
+An example of a iterative function that first calls the API to fetch some details about a specified meeting, then uses part of those results (meeting registration ids) to call the API again for each registered attendee and fetch additional details.
+This example could be used for a simple (or even an interactive) roster.